What are Sirtuins? – Overview

 The body produces a maximum amount of sirtuin during times of stress – for example when you limit the calorie intake of your daily diet.

-It is also known that fasting starts the processes of cell repair which in turn increases their lifespan.
+It is also known that fasting starts cell repair processes, increasing their lifespan.

-Intermittent fasting in general has quite a lot of beneficial effects for our body, but that is a subject for another article.
+Intermittent fasting has many beneficial effects on our bodies, but that is a subject for another article.

 Sirtuins and Anti-aging

-These proteins are also “restorers”, meaning they restore damaged cell DNA (from UV rays, oxidative stress, etc), increase the rate of regeneration, and improve the healing of injuries and wounds – in other words, eliminate cell damage and prolong its life.
+These proteins are also “restorers”, meaning they restore damaged cell DNA (from UV rays, oxidative stress, etc.), increase the rate of regeneration, and improve the healing of injuries and wounds – in other words, they eliminate cell damage and prolong its life.

 Sirtuin promotes cell survival by preventing cell apoptosis – so-called programmed cell death.

-In a young organism, DNA “breakdowns” are rare, and sirtuins actively manage to “repair” them in time.
+DNA “breakdowns” are rare in a young organism, and sirtuins actively manage to “repair” them in time.

-With age, the damage becomes more, and the family of sirtuins also becomes less active over the years.
+With age, the damage becomes more, and the family of sirtuins becomes less active.

-As a result, they simply do not have time to repair all the damage, and problems begin to accumulate.
+As a result, they do not have time to repair all the damage, and problems accumulate.

 According to the theory of accumulation of damage – one of the generally accepted theories of aging – deficiency and insufficient activity of sirtuins are among the factors in the development of aging processes in the body, including in the skin.

-This activity is related to the SIRT6 function in base excision repair (BER) of single-stranded DNA breaks.
+This activity relates to the SIRT6 function in base excision repair (BER) of single-stranded DNA breaks.

-That’s what leads to developing various kinds of SIRT6 activators, consumption of which has the potential to increase the lifespan.
+That’s what leads to the development of various SIRT6 activators, the consumption of which has the potential to increase the lifespan.

 The level of these enzymes decreases with age while their up-regulation alleviates the symptoms of aging/cellular senescence”